Earth Notes: On Xsorb Interseasonal Heat Storage (2008)Updated 2019-09-24 09:15 GMT.

-Water has a surprisingly high specific heat capacity and is therefore a good store of heat energy in terms of both volume and weight per unit of energy stored: ~90kWh/t (so ~90kWh/m^3) for a delta-T of 80K or ~60kWh/t for a delta-T of 50K, which significantly outdoes many electrical batteries for example.
+Water has a surprisingly high specific heat capacity.
+It is therefore a good store of heat energy in terms of both volume and weight per unit of energy stored. ~90kWh/t (so ~90kWh/m^3) for a delta-T of 80K or ~60kWh/t for a delta-T of 50K, which significantly outdoes many electrical batteries for example.

 An interseasonal store to carry 2.6MWh heat from summer to winter, to avoid burning fuel at all in winter for space heating, would take somewhere around 40t of water or two buried milk-tankers.
 Given the small size of our plot, difficulty of access, and the nest of sewers underneath us, that would be difficult to achieve never mind raising eyebrows.
 (We have had cars end up in the front gardens of neighbouring houses, but I think that the tankers might be considered to be overdoing things.)

 The Xsorb system uses heat stored in latent heat of vaporisation (etc) of water bound to silica, activated alumina and zeolites.
 If working as claimed, it offers some of the following features:

-So for us, potentially, somewhat under 10m^3 or 8.5t (which might conceivably fit in our loft space for example), could carry our winter's heat requirement for us, and could be recharged in summer with solar squeezed into remaining roof space, in conjunction with oversized solar/PVT as a dump load in effect.
+So for us, potentially, somewhat under 10m^3 or 8.5t (which might conceivably fit in our loft space for example), could carry our winter's heat requirement for us.
+It could be recharged in summer with solar squeezed into remaining roof space, in conjunction with oversized solar/PVT as a dump load in effect.

 An additional possible plus for us is that heat is released upon absorption of humdity from air passed through the store.
 As we had rather too much RH in the 2011/2012 winter in spite of our MHRV, converting some of it into heat in effect could be a very good thing.

-For us then, if the costing above is full system not just raw materials, then £15k of capex would avoid a current ~£150/year cost of gas, so would represent a 100-year payback, but might still be good from footprint point of view if the materials do not contain too much embedded energy, etc.
+For us then, if the costing above is full system not just raw materials, then £15k of capex would avoid a current ~£150/year cost of gas.
+That would represent a 100-year payback, but might still be good from footprint point of view if the materials do not contain too much embedded energy, etc.